Max-42/London/seiten/300_sights/Sights.md

 ![The London Eye](../assets/images/sights/london-eye.jpg)

 The London Eye, or the Millennium Wheel, is a cantilevered observation wheel **on the South Bank of the River Thames in London**.
-It is Europe's tallest cantilevered observation wheel, and is the **most popular paid tourist attraction in the United Kingdom,** with over **3 million visitors annually**.
+It is Europe's tallest cantilevered observation wheel and is the **most popular paid tourist attraction in the United Kingdom,** with over **3 million visitors annually**.
 It has made many appearances in popular culture.

-The structure is **135 metres** (ca. 443 ft) **tall** and the wheel has a diameter of 120 metres (ca. 394 ft).
+The structure is **135 metres** (ca. 443 ft) **tall**, and the wheel has a diameter of 120 metres (ca. 394 ft).
 Back then, when it was opened to the public in 2000 it was the world's tallest Big wheel.

 The London Eye **used to be the highest public panorama point in London** until it was beaten by the 245-metre-high 804 ft  observation deck on the 72nd floor of The Shard, which opened to the public on 1st February 2013.